 By Tom Ballato

-You’ve been quoted as saying, “We play for a community”.
+You’ve been quoted as saying, “We play for a community.”
 How did you find a roster willing to sacrifice possibly earning money in the TBT Tournament for this great cause?

 What have you learned since creating this team about people living with ALS, your supporters, yourself, and others?

-Will Team Challenge ALS return in 2019 and can we expect and roster additions?
+Will Team Challenge ALS return in 2019, and can we expect and roster additions?

 You’ve played professionally overseas in Greece, France, Turkey, etc..
-Where will you be playing this upcoming season and what do you expect to bring to the team?
+Where will you be playing this upcoming season, and what do you expect to bring to the team?

 Marshall: I have not signed with a team for this year yet.
-After sitting down with my wife, we decided that I would spend a little bit more time home this summer and signed later than I usually do.
-It’s a risk to pass up on jobs early, but I believe that everything works itself out the way it’s supposed to.
+After sitting down with my wife, we decided that I would spend a little bit more time home this summer and sign later than I usually do.
+It’s a risk to pass up on jobs early, but I believe everything works out the way it’s supposed to.
 I will sign soon when the right opportunity presents itself.